paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-138-assisted-suicide-funding-restriction.md

 <a id="section-14402"></a>
 ## § 14402.
 Restriction on use of Federal funds under health care programs
-**(a) Restriction on Federal funding of health care services** Subject to subsection (b) of this section, no funds appropriated by Congress for the purpose of paying (directly or indirectly) for the provision of health care services may be used—
+**(a) Restriction on Federal funding of health care services** Subject to subsection (b), no funds appropriated by Congress for the purpose of paying (directly or indirectly) for the provision of health care services may be used—

 (1) to provide any health care item or service furnished for the purpose of causing, or for the purpose of assisting in causing, the death of any individual, such as by assisted suicide, euthanasia, or mercy killing;